-The Company, as part of Lloyds Banking Group plc, operates under Lloyds Banking Group's wider Responsible Business approach, as overseen by Lloyds Banking Group plc's Responsible Business Committee.
-Helping Britain Recover is central to Lloyds Banking Group's responsible business approach and the Company supports this initiative through supporting the needs of its customers and colleagues during these uncertain times.
+The Company, as part of the Group, operates under the Group's wider Responsible Business approach, as overseen by the Group's Responsible Business Committee.
+Helping Britain Prosper is central to the Group's responsible business approach and the Company supports this initiative through supporting the needs of its customers and colleagues during these uncertain times.